 But what is localization?

-Reading on to learn about a localized marketing strategy and why you need it in your business.
+Read on to learn about a localized marketing strategy and why you need it in your business.

-At it’s most basic level, localization is marketing your product or service to people as if you are a local business even when your business presence may be global.
+At its most basic level, localization is marketing your product or service to people as if you are a local business, even when your business presence may be global.

-Examples would be graphics that are customized to the locale, using the local language and including local customs in your content.
+Examples would be graphics that are customized to the locale, using the local language, and including local customs in your content.

-People love personalization in marketing and part of personalizing marketing is localizing it.
+People love personalization in marketing, and part of personalizing marketing is localizing it.